Lucy Falcone

 LM FALCONE - HEAD SHOT - FINAL - 2018 BLUE

-LM Falcone was a serious couch potato growing up and loved watching television.
-While living in Los Angeles, Lucy wrote for such television series as The Littlest Hobo, The New Monkees, and Nickelodeon’s hugely popular Are You Afraid of the Dark?‘.
+Lucy Falcone was a serious couch potato growing up and loved watching television.
+While living in Los Angeles, She wrote for such television series as The Littlest Hobo, The New Monkees, and Nickelodeon’s hugely popular Are You Afraid of the Dark?‘.
 She also started a production company, Northwind Productions, and produced a situation comedy pilot titled ‘Choir Practice’ starring Susan Anton and Elaina Reed Hall (from the series 227).

 In 2003 Lucy turned her hand to writing novels.
 Her middle-grade supernatural thrillers include The Mysterious Mummer, Walking with the Dead, The Devil, the Bansee and Me, and The Midnight Curse.
 These four novels have garnered nine nominations, four wins (the Silver Birch, two Diamond Willows, and a Red Cedar award) as well as two Honour nods at the MYCRA Awards.